Use plain text email

 6. Repeat this for any other email accounts

-Notice: Use of IMAP and SMTP, open standards for email clients, is not possible with Tutanota.
-This is not acceptable behavior for an email provider and use of Tutanota is strongly recommended against for this reason.
-Tutanota's stated reasons for not supporting these protocols are lies and you would be well served by closing your account there.
+Notice: Use of IMAP and SMTP, open standards for email clients, is not possible with Tuta.
+This is not acceptable behavior for an email provider and use of Tuta is strongly recommended against for this reason.
+Tuta's stated reasons for not supporting these protocols are lies and you would be well served by closing your account there.

 1. Visit Settings → Email → Formatting